MANOS: THE HANDS OF FATE (1966)

 Director: Harold P. Warren

 Reaching new highs (or is it lows?) in ineptitude, the independently-made regional schlocker MANOS: THE HANDS OF FATE has by and large become many a filmgoer’s premium choice as the worst movie ever made (though my vote still goes to MONSTER A-GO GO), as it makes anything shot by Ed Wood look like the work of Akira Kurosawa.
-Its public awareness over the last yeast 20 years can almost entirely be indebted to its lampooning of on Comedy Central's “Mystery Science Theater 3000” in the early 1990s.
+Its public awareness over the last 25 years can almost entirely be indebted to its lampooning of on “Mystery Science Theater 3000” in the early 1990s.
 Since then, the mainstream media publication Entertainment Weekly did a lengthy piece on it a few years ago and in 2009, it inspired an hour-long video documentary (“Manos: The Fans of Hate”).
-With The Criterion Collection apparently declining to properly represent it, the fate of MANOS has been entrusted in the hands of the Shout!
-Factory and this loving two-disc special edition, embodying both the MST3K and movie-only presentations.
+With The Criterion Collection apparently declining to properly represent it, the fate of MANOS has well been assuredly entrusted to Synapse Films, who now deliver it on Blu-ray in an amazing 2K restoration!

-In their convertible, a family consisting of middle-aged daddy Mike (writer/director/producer Harold “Hal” P. Warren) pretty mommy Margaret (Diane Mahree) and perennially sleepy daughter Debbie (Jackey Neyman) take a pleasant road trip towards a vacation spot.
-After driving around aimlessly, they stumble upon a long, mysterious road that brings them to a dilapidated shack (or possibly an inn) safeguarded by the strange, bearded caretaker Torgo (John Reynolds), who is either a mythical half-man creature or really has a bad case of the shakes.
+In their convertible, a family consisting of middle-aged daddy Mike (writer/director/producer Harold “Hal” P. Warren) pretty mommy Margaret (Diane Mahree, aka Diane Adelson) and perennially sleepy daughter Debbie (Jackey Neyman) take a pleasant road trip towards a vacation destination.
+After driving around aimlessly, they stumble upon a long, mysterious road that brings them to a dilapidated shack (or possibly an inn) safeguarded by the strange, bearded caretaker Torgo (John Reynolds, who fatally shot himself before the film was released), who is either a mythical half-man creature or really has a bad case of the shakes.
 Torgo warns the traveling trio that his “master” doesn’t like visitors, but they still manage to talk their way into staying the night.
 As darkness arrives, the odd occurrences begin with little Debbie’s poor black poodle getting slaughtered outside, as well as the burden of oddball Torgo, all over Margaret like a cheap suit.
-When they finally decide it’s a good idea to leave, their car won’t start and the Master appears as a warlock-like cult leader (Tom Neyman) who parades around a backyard pagan altar with a handful of white-gowned bickering, cat-fighting “wives” (their shear nightwear lets you gawk at bulky 1950s style bras and panties), and they all worship an ancient deity known as “Manos”.
+When they finally decide it’s a good idea to leave, their car won’t start and the Master appears as a warlock-like cult leader (Tom Neyman) who parades around a backyard pagan altar with a handful of white-gowned bickering, catfighting “wives” (their sheer nightwear lets you gawk at bulky 1950s style bras and panties), and they all worship an ancient deity known as “Manos”.
 As the Master and his ladies are looking for new female-gendered cult members, Margaret and her daughter could be easy fodder for their Satanic shenanigans.

 Shot on 16mm in El Paso, Texas by do-it-all would-be auteur Warren, it’s ironic that his day job was a fertilizer salesman, since he manufactured a turd on screen.
 Simply put, even in terms of “bad” movies, MANOS is one of the most un-cinematic efforts committed to celluloid, and almost works as a “what not to do” instructional guide for aspiring filmmakers.
 The 16mm camerawork (some money shots are actually out of focus) in this un-artistic instance makes the entire show look like someone’s static 1960s home movies with footage from a dull Halloween party thrown in.
-When the ridiculous dialog is spoken, it’s obviously dubbed in, meaning that there was hardly any (if any) real sound during the shooting, cheapening the surreal viewing experience even more.
-The film has no sense of pacing (it’s incredible how just under 70 minutes can be stretched), the editing includes a number of jump cuts (hence the “home movies” look), with technique and lighting also being the absolute pits.
+When the ridiculous dialog is spoken, it’s obviously dubbed in, meaning that there was no real sound during the shooting, cheapening the surreal viewing experience even more (and in the post dub, one actress did the voices for all the female characters, including little Debbie!).
+The film has no sense of pacing (it’s incredible how 70 minutes can be stretched), the editing includes a number of jump cuts (hence the “home movies” look), with technique and lighting also being the absolute pits.

 BACK TO REVIEWS